Real Talk: There is no language instinct. Essay precis of The Language Myth published in Aeon, Dec. 2014.

 Compellingly written and drawing on cutting-edge research, The Language Myth sets out a forceful alternative to the received wisdom, showing how language and the mind really work.

 Published September 2014 by Cambridge University Press.
-Also published in Turkish, Portuguese and Arabic.
+Also published in Turkish, Japanese, Portuguese and Arabic.

 Full book details at Cambridge University Press, including 'look inside' features.